 Portland, Oregon

 My final west coast Christmas town USA pick is Portland, Oregon.
-One of the prime highlights for the season is the Christmas Ships boat parade.
+One of the prime highlights of the season is the Christmas Ships boat parade.
 The parades feature over 50 decorated and lit ships that parade through the waters during fifteen nights in the season.
 You’ll need to check out the schedule to determine the days and locations of the parades.

 Portland has more lights to see beyond those on the water.
 Visit the “Largest Holiday Light Show West of the Mississippi” at the Winter Wonderland drive-through light show that features over 250 staged scenes.